European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 .. note::

-    The default `accessMode` is ``AccessMode.RECONFIGURABLE``, hence the read only nature nature of a property has to be explicitly provided.
+    The default `accessMode` is ``AccessMode.RECONFIGURABLE``.
+The read only setting of a property has to be provided explicitly.

 DAQ Policy
 ++++++++++

-Not every parameter of a device is interesting to record, such as the provided scenes.
+Not every parameter of a device is interesting to record.
-As such, the policy for each individual property can be set, on a per-instance basis.
+**As a workaround for a missing DAQ feature**, the policy for each individual property can be set, on a per-class basis.

 These are specified using the :class:`karabo.middlelayer.DaqPolicy` enum: